PetersonGIS/NightVision/README.md

 ## Map Design

 The NightVision basemap has a bright and homogeneous color scheme to contrast with dark backgrounds and satellite backgrounds in particular.
 Use night-vision.json for OpenLayers or mobile and night-vision3d.json for Mapbox implementations.
 Use either night-vision.json or night-vision3d.json in Maputnik for building your own style with Tegola data.
+It's expected that the background would be replaced with a satellite layer and the transparency of the two land layers, and any other polygons as desired, would be modified to allow the satellite layer to show through.

 [![Night-vision3d.json map demo in a mapbox renderer](demo.gif)](http://www.gretchenpeterson.com/live-map-mapbox-night-vision.html)